hasura/learn-graphql/tutorials/backend/hasura-v3-supergraph/tutorial-site/content/setup.md

 ---
 title: 'Prerequisites'
-metaTitle: 'Prerequisites | Hasura v3 Tutorial'
+metaTitle: 'Prerequisites | Hasura v3 Supergraph Tutorial'
-metaDescription: "We'll cover everything you need to know to get started with Hasura."
+metaDescription: "We'll cover everything you need to know to get started with building your supergraph."
 ---

-After getting this page sorted, you'll be off to the races.
-This set of one-time setup steps will get you ready to start building your Hasura project.
+After getting this page sorted, you'll be ready to develop your first supergraph.
+This set of one-time setup steps will get you ready to start building.

 ## Install the Hasura CLI {#hasura-cli}